 Let’s face it: nobody particularly enjoys putting together a CV.
-You have to remember dates, make mundane responsibilities sound interesting and authoritative and – worst of all – promote yourself in the kind of uncomfortably glowing terms that would make even Donald Trump blush.
-But for some people, creating a CV isn’t a chore; it’s a chance to be imaginative and flex some design muscles.
+You have to remember dates, make mundane responsibilities sound interesting and authoritative and – worst of all – promote yourself in the kind of uncomfortably glowing terms that would make Narcissus blush.
+But for some people, creating a CV isn’t actually a chore; it’s a chance to be imaginative and flex some design muscles.

 We’ve trawled through hundreds of templates, from the abstract to the downright amazing, in order to show you some of the best.
 So, if you’re thinking of doing something a little different for your next job search, and you’re in need of some inspiration, then look no further.

-These are the coolest infographic CV examples on the web…
+These are the coolest infographic résumé templates on the web…